bianchi-ed/twitchAPI-accessToken-sample/README.md

-Node.js project containing a single method to get Twitch's API Access Token
+Node.js project containing a single method to get Twitch's API Access Token.

 ## How to use this